Should grompp fix periodicity of input files?

 Having tpr files with broken molecules may mess with analysis programs.

 Maybe a warning in grompp is sufficient?

-#2 Updated by Erik Lindahl 13 days ago
+#2 Updated by Erik Lindahl over 2 years ago

 If we think about this from the user's point-of-view, he or she will typically just be asking "fit frame X on the reference".